A look back at the best rushing performances in LIC history

 MICHAEL MAYO, Roosevelt, 2006

-The senior rushed for 289 yards and scored all three Rough Riders touchdowns in a 21-14 win over Mt.
-Sinai to win the Class IV title.
+The senior rushed for 289 yards and scored all three Rough Riders touchdowns in a 21-14 win over Mount Sinai in the Class IV title game.

 JOHN DeLUCA, Sayville, 2004